portsoc/hangman-in-branches/README.md

 - [ ] The image of the hangman game is not updating as the game is being played.

+# NEW Todo

+- [ ] Spaces in the word are not being displayed to the user.

 ## Further Exploration

 Console log the value of `word` before the closing brackets of the `startNewGame` function in `index.js`.